christianalfoni/impact/docs/learn/closures.md

 # Closures

-In the previous example code the component had only one active closure at any time.
-In this code example we are introducing an additional active closure.
+In the previous example code the component had only one closure at any time.
+In this code example we are introducing an additional closure.
 The `increase` function will be re-created when the component reconciles, but the component will always reference the first instance because of `useCallback`.
 The great thing about this is that the reference to `increase` never changes and you can safely pass the function to a nested component and take avantage of `memo` to avoid unnecessary reconciliation.
 The problem is the mental overhead we introduce.
 It is very difficult to infer the number of closures a component operates in by reading the code.
 It can also be difficult to resolve bugs due to stale closures.

 <ClientOnly>
  <Playground />